HuotChu/temple/README.md

 ```

 ## Retrieve templates using Promises
-Temple provides a method called 'getTemplate' to import external html templates into the current context.
+temple provides a method called 'getTemplate' to import external html templates into the current context.
 It does this by making an XMLHttpRequest to a provided URI. temple.getTemplate() returns a promise to enable chaining requests.
 Alternatively, developers may choose to import the HTML string using any AJAX API.
 ```JavaScript
 temple.getTemplate('template.html').then(function(html) {
     // Fullfill Promise to Get the template file, THEN pass HTML string to the callback